Other Personality Disorders

 Schizotypal Personality Disorder

-Individuals who have been diagnosed with schizotypal personality disorder exhibit odd behaviors and speech.
-They usually have no close friends and may be preoccupied with fantasies, odd beliefs, or paranoia.
+Individuals suffering from a schizotypal personality disorder show odd behaviors and speech.
+They usually have no close friends and may be preoccupied with fantasies, strange beliefs, or paranoia.
 They may believe in magical thinking, clairvoyance, or believe that they have a “sixth sense.”
-They have a need to be alone and often see other people as a source of negativity.
+They need to be alone and often see other people as a source of negativity.
 They may be perceived by others as eccentric to those around them.

 (Because these symptoms in and of themselves do not necessarily indicate the presence of a personality disorder, please contact your physician or mental health treatment provider to get a professional diagnosis.)